-Did you know CSL is offering many new leagues at awesome new locations this Fall?
+Did you know CSL is offering many new leagues at awesome new locations this winter?
 Check out the amazing venues we are partnering with this season https://www.playcsl.com/leagues?v=upcoming.

 CSL Pickleball Rules